bharath12b5/mvn-linux/Building-MongoDB-3.0-on-RHEL-6-and-SLES-11.md

 ## Building MongoDB

+1. Building MongoDB requires a lot of disk space.
+Before attempting the build, ensure that you have 30GB of free space in the file system.
+You will also need root access to perform some of the steps below, e.g. installing libraries into system locations.

-1. MongoDB includes V8 3.12 in its source tree, but that version does not support z Systems, so it will need to be linked with [a version of V8 that has been ported to z](https://github.com/andrewlow/v8z/).
+2. MongoDB depends on the V8 JavaScript engine.
+It includes V8 3.12 in its source tree, but that version does not support z Systems, so it will need to be linked with [a version of V8 that has been ported to z](https://github.com/andrewlow/v8z/).
 Fetch the V8z code from the 3.14-s390 branch, build the 64-bit shared library (libv8.so), and install it into the normal system location, usually under /usr/lib64/.
 See this article for complete instructions on building V8 3.14: [Building V8 libraries](https://github.com/ibm-linux-on-z/docs/wiki/Building-V8-libraries).

-2. Building MongoDB requires SCons.
+3. Building MongoDB requires SCons.
 Download scons-2.3.1-1.noarch.rpm from [SCons 2.3.1 Downloads](http://sourceforge.net/projects/scons/files/scons/2.3.1) and install it like this:

         rpm -i scons-2.3.1-1.noarch.rpm

-3. Building MongoDB 3.0 requires GCC 4.8.2 or newer.
+4. Building MongoDB 3.0 requires GCC 4.8.2 or newer.
 However, RHEL 6 and SLES 11 ship older versions of GCC, so it is necessary to build and install a newer GCC first.
 Download the [GCC 5.1.0 source code](ftp://gcc.gnu.org/pub/gcc/releases/gcc-5.1.0/gcc-5.1.0.tar.bz2) and issue the following commands:

         tar xjf gcc-5.1.0.tar.bz2
         cd gcc-5.1.0